swcarpentry/git-novice/episodes/07-github.md

 Note that our local repository still contains our earlier work on `mars.txt`, but the remote repository on GitHub appears empty as it doesn't contain any files yet.

-## 2. Connect locale to remote repository
+## 2. Connect local to remote repository
 Now we connect the two repositories.
 We do this by making the GitHub repository a [remote]({{ page.root}}{% link reference.md %}#remote) for the local repository.
 The home page of the repository on GitHub includes the URL string we need to